WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 THE VE TESTIFIES ABOUT TRANSFERABLE SKILLS

 The VE will also, if the judge or your attorney asks, testify about whether or not you have skills from your past work that transfer to other jobs.
-Transferable skills are skills that can be applied to new and different jobs.
-These skills are usually learned through education, training, or work experience.
+Transferable skills are skills that can apply to new and different jobs.
+You typically learn skills through education, training, or work experience.
 Some examples of transferable skills include:

 THE VE TESTIFIES ABOUT A “SIGNIFICANT NUMBER” OF JOBS IN THE NATIONAL ECONOMY